aklivity/zilla/README.md

  - HTTP, proxy, including HTTP/3
  - SSE, proxy (Kafka mapping done)

-Please let us know in the [slack-community] if you have additional suggestions.
+Please let us know in the [Slack community] if you have additional suggestions.

 ## Build from source
 ```bash